 I’ve got a plan.
 I even sketched it out:

-Does my bad drawing make more sense now?
+Does my lousy drawing make more sense now?
 I’m planning on a Hydrangea on that corner, with 3 equally spaced Hollys.
 2 round boxwoods and 2 globe arborvitaes fill out the rest of the space.
-We’ve got a lot of texture which I think will make it look full and finished without having anything that grows up in front of the porch.
+My sister has done quite the same with the empty spaces of her home’s parking space as well.
+All that is left more me to do is read the review of sun joe spx3000 vs spx4000 to buy one of them, and then I can even easily clean the entire walkway and driveway without disturbing the plants.
+We’ve got a lot of texture which I think will make it look full and finished without having anything that grows up in front of the porch with the paper pot planter we used.
 With the Holly we have shiny, the boxwood is smooth, the globe arborvitae is more yellow-toned.
 They hydrangea is soft.
 I’ve also got either some taller, more casual plants like Phlox or Roses tucked in the back of the bed.
 I need to give this some more thought.
 I could even do something more cottage-y like Hollyhocks or Daisies but I’m not sure they’ll get enough light there.
 Some hostas to add blue and white tones and some very low-growing flowering groundcovers (creeping thyme) finish out the look and edge the bed.

 As far as sunlight, we get fairly good sun on the front of the house.